NILD01/node-red-contrib-operatelogic/README.md

 - **Output 2**: Provides all rule information in the form of an array.

 - **Output 3**: Displays the currently selected mode.

+## Versions:

+- **V1.0.27**: The “initialise mode” setting has been removed and the “Save state” setting has been added.
+Please refer to the “Save state” setting above for more information.

 ## Example Flow